Aims and scope

 Articles published in Journal of International Humanitarian Action are included in article alerts and regular email updates.

 In addition, articles published in Journal of International Humanitarian Action may be promoted by press releases to the general or scientific press.
 These activities increase the exposure and number of accesses for articles published in Journal of International Humanitarian Action.

 Authors of articles published in Journal of International Humanitarian Action retain the copyright of their articles and are free to reproduce and disseminate their work (for further details, see the copyright and license agreement).

 For further information about the advantages of publishing in a journal from SpringerOpen, please click here.

-All articles published by Journal of International Humanitarian Action are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
+All articles published by the Journal of International Humanitarian Action are made freely and permanently accessible online immediately upon publication, without subscription charges or registration barriers.
 Further information about open access can be found here.

-As authors of articles published in Journal of International Humanitarian Action you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.
+As authors of articles published in the Journal of International Humanitarian Action you are the copyright holders of your article and have granted to any third party, in advance and in perpetuity, the right to use, reproduce or disseminate your article, according to the SpringerOpen copyright and license agreement.